All CitiesNanjing Travel Guide: Ancient Capital, Ming Dynasty Tombs & Qinhuai River

 Qinhuai Pastries (秦淮糕点) Osmanthus cakes, sesame crisps, and other traditional sweets Confucius Temple snack shops

-What draws you to Nanjing?
+Have you been to Nanjing?

 Comments(0)